 So I get asked a lot how I do so much driving with Reuben in tow and the simple answer is... he loves being in the car!
 No joke, he really does.
 So obviously that helps, but of course like all young children he gets very bored and needs entertaining.
 For drives that are a couple of hours long, it's fine, as he will usually sleep most of it - but for anything longer than that I have to bring things with us.
+What toddler doesn't get bored being strapped into a car seat?
 This year alone we've done over 1000 miles in trips, and we have another 700 miles ahead of us as we're off down to Cornwall this month!
 14 hours of driving in total to get there and back - fun fun fun!
 So, I'm going to share a few of the things that I personally do/take with me on road trips to make them easier.
 Some of these tips may be obvious things, but you never know... they might help someone out there.

 Have Them Up Front